 The Invesco WilderHill Clean Energy ETF comprises approximately 40 holdings, each of which makes up 2%-3% of the total portfolio.
 The top three holdings are:

 1. Enphase Energy Inc.

 2. Tesla Inc. (TSLA:NASDAQ)

 At 0.70%, the expense ratio for the ETF is on par with that of the Invesco Solar Energy ETF.
 Year-to-date in 2020, the fund is up 2.28%.

-CFI is the official provider of the global Certified Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
+CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep learning and advancing your career, see the following CFI resources: